ning-wang1/ning-wang1.github.io/_pages/about.md

 ## News
+-[Jan 2025] Ning will serve as a chair for MILCOM 2025 Track 3.

+-[Dec 2024] Our paper 'FLARE: Defending Federated Learning against Model Poisoning Attacks via Latent Space Representations' has been accepted by TDSC.

 -[Dec 2024] Our paper 'Scale-MIA: A Scalable Model Inversion Attack against Secure Federated Learning via Latent Space Reconstruction' has been accepted by NDSS 2025.

 -[Aug 2024] Our paper 'Adversarial Attacks on Federated Learning Revisited: a Client-Selection Perspective' has been accepted to IEEE CNS 2024.